Lieberman, Alicea and Kristen Duke (2020), “Why We’re Incentivized by Discounts and Surcharges,” Harvard Business

 Lieberman, Alicea, Juliana Schroeder, and On Amir, “A Voice Inside My Head: The Psychological and Behavioral Consequences of

-Consumer Technologies,” revising for 3rd round review at Organizational Behavior and Human Decision Processes.
+Consumer Technologies,” under 3rd round review at Organizational Behavior and Human Decision Processes.

-Lieberman, Alicea, Ayelet Gneezy, Emily Berry, Stacie Miller, Mark Koch, Keith Argenbright, and Samir Gupta, “Procrastination
+Lieberman, Alicea, Ayelet Gneezy, Emily Berry, Stacie Miller, Mark Koch, Keith Argenbright, and Samir Gupta, “The Effect of

 Williams, Elanor F., Alicea Lieberman, and On Amir, “Perspective Neglect: Inadequate Perspective Taking Limits Consumer

-Coordination,” under review at Judgment and Decision Making.
+Coordination,” under 2nd round review at Judgment and Decision Making.

 Mazar, Asaf, Guy Itzchakov, Alicea Lieberman, and Wendy Wood, “The Unintentional Nonconformist: Habits Promote

 Resistance to Social Influence,” under review at Journal of Experimental Social Psychology.